jewel/clearskies/protocol/core.md

 This section is a set of recommendations for implementors and are not part of the protocol.

+Software should attempt to resume partial file transfers.

 The period between directory scans should be a multiple of the time it takes to do rescans, for example, scans may be done every ten minutes, unless it takes